jonathanhudak/that-thing/memory-bank/productContext.md

 - **Relationships:** Users own Posts and Tags.
 Posts can be associated with multiple Tags.
 - **Access Control Enforcement:** The API will rigorously enforce the defined access rules for all operations on Posts and Tags.
 For instance, a user cannot update a post they do not own.
 When assigning tags to a post, the user must either own the tag (if private) or the tag must be public.
 - **Local Development:** Developers will be able to run a local simulation of the API, including a local DynamoDB instance and an API explorer UI (with documentation derived from code metadata), to facilitate rapid development and testing.
 The development process will follow Test-Driven Development (TDD).
+- **Programmatic Access (Future):** Users will eventually be able to generate Personal Access Tokens (PATs) to authorize programmatic access to their account data, enabling integrations with external services or tools like MCP servers.

 ## 4. User Experience Goals
 While this is a backend API, the "user" can be considered both the end-user of an application built on this API and the developer working with the API.